liveoak-io/liveoak-example-chat-html/README.md

 ### Manually:

 Assumption is that:
-* $LIVEOAK points to the directory with your Liveoak server
+* $LIVEOAK points to the directory with your LiveOak server
-* $LIVEOAK_EXAMPLES points to the directory with Liveoak examples
+* $LIVEOAK_EXAMPLES points to the directory with LiveOak examples

-Copy the example into the _apps_ directory of your Liveoak server and start the server
+Copy the example into the _apps_ directory of your LiveOak server and start the server
 ```shell
 $ cp -r $LIVEOAK_EXAMPLES/chat/chat-html $LIVEOAK/apps
 $ sh $LIVEOAK/bin/standalone.sh